nilsteampassnet/teampass_doc/docs/features/feat-custf.md

 Adding a new field in a Category is performed as this:

-* use the Tree,
+* use the Tree
-* spot the Category you want to improve,
+* spot the Category you want to improve
-* click the icon +,
+* click the icon +
-* enter the label of the field,
+* enter the label of the field
 * confirm with the button

 # Field data encryption